Benjamin-Mag/Quizz-solo-Project/readme.txt

 - No LogOut button... who cares about those buttons..
 - But you can resfre.. restart your game !
 - Using DOM Manipulation because we love it Wild ! grrrR
-- Our CSS file is a real piece of art itself.
+- Our CSS file is a real piece of art itself (please don't touch it, it could possibly result opening a black hole somewhere)
 - The ball is kinda predictible... be advise :)
 - You can chose your own difficulty level (not really)